holidaycheck/apprenticeship/_apprenticeship/how-to-apply.md

 slug: how-to-apply
 ---

-If the description above fits you, here's what we need from you:
+If you're interested and want to apply, here's what we need from you:

 * Your CV
 * A letter where you tell us about yourself, your journey with programming so far and why you think you're a good fit for the program.